Pustelto/Enigma/README.md

 - Proper documentation.
 - Example page for the project.
 - Support for responsive typography (CSS lock for fluid typography, different sizes for different screen sizes)
+- Support for custom scale (list of font sizes without constant ration - mainly for use with enigmaLeading etc.)

 ## Knows bugs